Where to Ski in December

 Rusutsu - a quirky award-winner

-We've all been guilty of relentlessly refreshing the resort's weather page a week out from a ski holiday.
-It can be disappointing if the snow looks a bit hit-and-miss.
+We've all been guilty of repeatedly refreshing a resort's weather page the week before a ski holiday, checking, re-checking, and hoping for good snow conditions.
 Fear not - Rusutsu is usually covered in a thick layer of snow by December, which has consistently been the case for the last few seasons.
 In the rare event of poor snow conditions on the Rusutsu's slopes, the resort organises a shuttle bus for its guests to areas of the mountain with the best snow conditions that aren't connected by open lifts and runs.

 Snow Covered Rusutsu Ski Area